-A more recent work demonstrated the combination of OAM multiplexing and conventional spatial multiplexing using multiple concentric uniform circular antenna arrays (UCAs) at 28 GHz.
-As shown in Fig. 42 (a), the UCAs consist of 4 concentric antenna arrays (16 antennas/array) for OAM generation and a single antenna at the center.
-Each UCA can concurrently transmit or receive five OAM mode signals $(0, \pm 1, \pm 2)$ carrying five independent data streams.
+arrays (16 antennas/array) for OAM generation and a single antenna at the center.
+Each UCA can concurrently transmit or receive five OAM mode signals (0, $\pm 1$ , $\pm 2$ ) carrying five independent data streams.
 Thus, the UCAs could support the transmission of 21 data streams in total.
-At the receiver, another UCAs were utilized to select different OAM modes and receive the multiplexed data channels.
-Combinations of 16-QAM and 64-QAM with various low-density parity check channel coding rates for FEC successfully yielded a 100-Gbit/s data rate in a wireless communication link over a distance of 10 meters, the setup is shown in Fig. 42(b).
-Moreover, a more recent work reported a 100-Gbit/s 100-m link by combining OAM multiplexing and polarization multiplexing at 40 GHz frequency band.
+At the receiver, other UCAs were utilized to select different OAM modes and receive the multiplexed data channels.
+Combinations of 16-QAM and 64-QAM with various low-density parity check channel coding rates for FEC successfully yielded a 100-Gbit/s data rate in a wireless communication link over a distance of 10 m, and the setup is shown in Fig. 42(b).
+Moreover,